omicsNLP/Auto-CORPus/configs/configs_guide.md

             }
 ```

-The above example tells AC to look for all `<div>` tags which a class of "ref-cit-blk". "ref-cit-blk" is denoted as a JSON list,
+The above example tells AC to look for all `<div>` tags with a class of "ref-cit-blk". "ref-cit-blk" is denoted as a JSON list,
-this is optional and can be denoted as a single string instead but if a section would be uniquely identified by the use of two classes in combination then both classes
+this is optional and can be denoted as a single string instead but if a section would be uniquely identified by the use of two classes in combination, then both classes
-could be entered into the list, there is a logical AND operator applied to these values.
+could be entered into the list.
+There is a logical AND operator applied to these values.

-You cannot state that a section is defined by the absence of a certain class.
+You cannot state that a section is defined by the absence of a certain attribute.

 Taking this further the value of the `tag` entry as well as all values within the `attrs` entry are processed as regex.
 AC will automatically enclose any `tag` and `value` entries with the regex start (`^`) and end (`$`) anchors, this is to ensure there are no